LaunchCode-Education-Archived/cs50x-live/calendar/postseason/web-track/materials/studios/flicklist-1/README.md

 discoverMovies(render);
 ```

-which invokes `discoverMovies()` and passes something called `render` as the callback.
+which invokes `discoverMovies` and passes in something called `render` as the callback.
 In other words, we are saying: Go fetch some results from the API, and when you get a response back, invoke this other function called `render`.

 Scroll up a bit, and you'll see that the `render` function is defined directly above.
 The purpose of this function is to re-display everything in the DOM based on the current information stored in the `model` variable.
 It is mostly empty so far, but contains a handful of TODOs.

+##### Debugger Walkthrough

+To help wrap your head around all this, do the following exercise:
+1. Preview the page in the Chrome browser
+2. Open the developer tools
+3. Click the "Sources Tab"
+4. Locate `flicklist.js` and click on that.
+You should see the source code appear.
+5. Expand the sub-window displaying the source code to be a little bigger, so you can actually see the code.
+6. Add breakpoints to the following lines:
+  * line 21
+  * line 27
+  * line 45
+  * line 69
+7. Refresh the page.
+8. You should hit your first breakpoint (line 69.)
+Click the continue button and you should hit another breakpoint.
+At each breakpoint, click the Step-Over button a few times to get a feel for what's happening, and then click Continue button and observe which section of code fires next.

 ### Assignment

 Work your way through the following TODOs:

+##### 0. Add your API key to the `api` variable

+Just like last time.

 ##### 1. Add a browsing section

+In `index.html`, add another `<section>` very similar to the watchlist section above.
+You should give your section an `id` so that you can refer to it later and manipulate its contents.
+You should also put an empty `<ul>` inside, where you will later insert those list items for the browsable movies.

 ##### 2. Update the model when AJAX request succeeds

+Inside the `discoverMovies` function, in the `success`

 ##### 3. Insert a list item for each movie on the browse list